neuronsimulator/nrn/packaging/python/README.md

 #### Testing wheels

-To test the generated wheels, you can do:
+To test the generated wheels, you can execute following commands from nrn repository:

 ```
 # first arg as python exe and second arg as a corresponding wheel